rickwassing/Cicada/PRIVACY.md

 **Last Updated:** November 19, 2025

-## Overview
+## 1. Overview

 Cicada Actigraphy Suite ("Cicada", "the Software") is an open-source desktop application designed for researchers and clinicians to analyze actigraphy data for sleep-wake pattern assessment.
 This Privacy Policy explains how your data is handled when using Cicada.

-## Data Controller
+## 2. Data Controller

 Cicada is developed and maintained by Rick Wassing at the Woolcock Institute of Medical Research, Sydney, Australia.

-## Data Processing
+## 3. Data Processing

-### What Data Does Cicada Process?
+### 3.1 What Data Does Cicada Process?

 Cicada processes the following types of data:

-1. **Patient/Research Participant Data:**

-   - Name, ID, date of birth, and other demographic information you enter
-   - Clinical notes and interpretations
-   - Referring physician information

-2. **Wearable Device Data:**
+### 3.1.1 Wearable Device Data:###

 Including, but not limited to:

 - Activity measurements from wearable devices (accelerometer data)
 - Light exposure data
 - Temperature data
 - Pulse-rate or heart-rate data
 - Participant-rated data from questionnaires or diaries
 - Device metadata (device ID, recording dates, firmware version)

-3. **Application Settings:**
+### 3.1.2.
+Application Settings:###

 - User preferences and application configuration
 - Report templates and styling preferences

+### 3.1.3 Patient/Research Participant Data (optional by explicit data entry):###

+Cicada allows users to enter personal information, including:

+- Name, ID, date of birth, and other personal information
+- Clinical notes and interpretations
+- Referring physician information

+### 3.1.4.
+Telemetry and Usage Data (optional with consent):###

-   - Optional user-registration information including name, email address and institution.
+- User registration information (name, email address, institution)
-   - Optional telemetry data including application installation, use, error messages [revise this]
+- Subscription preferences for updates
+- Session tracking data (app start/stop, session IDs)
+- Error messages and diagnostic information (stack traces, error severity)
+- System information (operating system, MATLAB version, Cicada version)
+- Feature usage statistics

+**IMPORTANT:** Telemetry data is ONLY collected if you consent during registration or through the registration settings.
+You can change your consent at any time via the "Edit registration" option in the Help menu.

-### How Is Data Stored?
+## 3.2 How Is Data Stored?##

-**Local Storage Only:** Cicada stores ALL data locally on your computer.
+### 3.2.1 Wearable device data, application settings, and patient/research-participant data - Local Storage Only

+**ALL data described in 3.1.1, 3.1.2 and 3.1.3 is stored exclusively on your local computer.**

 The Software does NOT:

-- Upload data to cloud servers
+- Upload patient/participant data to cloud servers
-- Transmit data over the internet
+- Transmit device data (actigraphy, light, temperature, etc.) over the internet
-- Share data with third parties
+- Share clinical notes or report content with third parties
-- Store data on external servers
+- Store any patient/research data on external servers

+**Telemetry Data described in 3.1.4 is stored on Microsoft Cloud Storage**

+If you consent to share telemetry data, the following applies:

+- **What is transmitted:** Only the usage and diagnostic data listed in 3.1.4 above
+- **What is NEVER transmitted:** Patient data, device measurements, clinical notes, report content, or any participant information described in 3.1.1, 3.1.2, and 3.1.3.
+- **Where it's stored:** Microsoft Power Automate (Flow) processes the data and stores it in SharePoint Lists
+- **Who has access:** Only Rick Wassing (rick.wassing@woolcock.org.au)
+- **Security:** Protected by Microsoft's enterprise-grade security with 2-factor authentication
+- **Purpose:** Software improvement, usage statistics, understanding user needs, and grant applications

 **Your Responsibility:** As a local application, YOU are responsible for: